pikkpoiss/twodee/README.md

 #twodee

-A library for doing 2d game stuff.
-I'm not sure what format it will take, except that it will use OpenGL and be basically sprite based.
+A library for 2d games using OpenGL and Go.

-My expectation is to use this for Ludum Dare competitions as I go.
+Under heavy development, we have been using this for Ludum Dare competitions so it changes from time to time.

-## TODO
+## Features

- - [x] Menus
+ - Menus
- - [x] Sound
+ - Sound
- - [x] Animations
+ - Animations
- - [x] Flipping tiles vertically/horizontally
- - [x] Fullscreen toggle
+ - Fullscreen mode
- - [x] Keyboard / Mouse events
+ - Keyboard / Mouse / Gamepad events
- - [x] Building on OSX / Linux / Windows
+ - Building on OSX / Linux / Windows
- - [x] Game grid + pathfinding
+ - Game grid + pathfinding
- - [x] Import from Tiled native file format (http://www.mapeditor.org/)
+ - Import from Tiled native file format (http://www.mapeditor.org/)
- - [x] Glow shaders
+ - Some effects shaders (like Glow)

- - [ ] OSX / Windows packaging scripts
- - [ ] Very simple cinematics scripting
- - [ ] Collision detection
+## Requirements

+ - Go 1.4.2 or later (From golang.org)
+ - Mercurial (`brew install hg` or equivalent)
+ - Clang (Available with Xcode on OSX)

+## Setup

+Run at least once from the twodee root:

+    ./scripts/tools.sh

+This library depends on various C/C++ packages.
+To try and get a stable environment for building, sources have been included in the `lib` directory.
+Running the following will build each package and attempt to install a Golang wrapper:

+    ./scripts/setup.sh

+# The following is out of date and will be removed shortly.

 ##Building (OSX)